This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously

 iOS Formats: .ipa

-Encrypt Strings and Resources Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

-Build the feature: Encrypt Strings and Resources.
+Select the defense: Encrypt Strings and Resources.

 Create and name the Fusion Set (security template) that will contain the Encrypt Strings and Resources feature as shown below: